2019 Provincial Apiarist report

 - August if the infestation is greater than 3%

-Among commercial operations, the mean varroa mite infestation remained below treatment thresholds and ranged from a low of 0.05% in May to a high of 0.94% in September (Figure 1).
-The degree of varroa mite infestation among small-scale operations was variable, ranging from a low of 0.10% in May to a high of 3.53% in October.
-The mean varroa mite infestation for small-scale operations was above recommended treatment thresholds in August (Figure 2).
+Among commercial operations, the mean varroa mite infestation remained below treatment thresholds and ranged from a low of 0.04% in April to a high of 1.81% in October (Figure 1).
+The degree of varroa mite infestation among small-scale operations was variable, ranging from 0.07% in April to a high of 3.13% in October (Figure 2).

 Some commercial operations, however, anecdotally reported high varroa mite infestations in late fall.
 While most of the colonies sampled (represented by mean) during inspection for varroa mites were below the treatment threshold in fall (three varroa mites per 100 bees), there were colonies that were above the threshold.
 This demonstrates that some colonies were likely going into the winter with damaging levels of varroa mite infestation.

 Compared to commercial beekeeping operations, fewer colonies operated by small-scale beekeepers were inspected.
-This resulted in smaller sample sizes, particularly for April and October when 11 and 10 colonies sampled for varroa respectively.
-Small sample sizes may have contributed to the observed increase in mean varroa mite infestation for small-scale operations in April and October.
+This resulted in smaller sample sizes, particularly for August, September and October when 32, 43 and 37 colonies were sampled for varroa respectively.
+Small sample sizes may have contributed to the observed increase in mean varroa mite infestation for small-scale operations in August, September and October.

 This report highlights the importance of late season monitoring for varroa mites, both in September and in October, after varroa mite treatment has been applied, to ensure that the treatment was effective at lowering the level of infestation.